awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-authorizer.md

 # x\-amazon\-apigateway\-authorizer Object<a name="api-gateway-swagger-extensions-authorizer"></a>

  Defines a Lambda authorizer \(formerly known as a custom authorizer\) to be applied for authorization of method invocations in API Gateway\.
-This object is an extended property of the [Swagger Security Definitions](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#security-definitions-object) object\.
+This object is an extended property of the [OpenAPI Security Definitions](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#security-definitions-object) object\.

 **Properties**